 - Horizontal Gaze Nystagmus

-The SFST is often used by police to gather evidence in support of their suspicion that a driver is impaired by alcohol or drugs.
+Theses tests are often used by police to gather evidence in support of their suspicion that a driver is impaired by alcohol or drugs.
 The results of field sobriety tests are not conclusive, however, and there are often ways to challenge them.
-For this reason, anyone that has been arrested after performing the field sobriety tests should have an attorney review their case immediately.

 - Odor of alcohol on your breath

 - Alcohol containers in the car

 - A positive reading for alcohol on the officer’s preliminary breath test device

 - Signs of intoxication, such as stumbling, staggering, or falling

 - A statement from you that you have been drinking or at a bar/party